amphp/injector/README.md

 ```

 The colon character preceding the parameter names tells the Injector that the associated values ARE
 NOT class names.
-If the colons had been omitted above, auryn would attempt to instantiate classes of
+If the colons had been omitted above, the injector would attempt to instantiate classes of
 the names specified in the string and an exception would result.
 Also, note that we could just as
 easily specified arrays or integers or any other data type in the above definitions.
 As long as the
-parameter name is prefixed with a `:`, auryn will inject the value directly without attempting to
+parameter name is prefixed with a `:`, the injector will inject the value directly without attempting to
 instantiate it.

 > **NOTE:** As mentioned previously, since this `define()` call is passing raw values, you may opt to